-September 10, 1998
+SEPTEMBER 10, 1998

-Trex Company, Inc. (the "Company"), a Delaware corporation, was incorporated on September 4, 1998, for the purpose of merging with Trex Company LLC, in conjunction with a proposed initial public offering ("IPO") of its securities to be undertaken by the Company.
+Trex Company, Inc. (the "Company"), a Delaware corporation, was incorporated on September 4, 1998, for the purpose of succeeding to the assets and liabilities of Trex Company LLC, in conjunction with a proposed initial public offering ("IPO") of its securities to be undertaken by the Company.
 The Company is a wholly owned subsidiary of Trex Company, LLC.

-Immediately prior to the Company's proposed IPO, the Company will merge with Trex Company, LLC (the "Reorganization").
-Subsequent to the merger, Trex Company, Inc. will be the surviving company.
+Immediately prior to the Company's proposed IPO, the junior membership interests in Trex Company, LLC will be exchanged for shares of Common Stock of the Company and the preferred membership interests in Trex Company, LLC will be purchased by the Company (the "Reorganization").
+Subsequent to such transactions, Trex Company, LLC will be the wholly owned subsidiary of the Company.
 In conjunction with the Reorganization, Trex Company, LLC will (1) pay a cash distribution to its members representing undistributed Trex Company, LLC taxable earnings and a return of capital and (2) recognize a deferred income tax liability resulting from the conversion of Trex Company, LLC to a C corporation.

-The net proceeds from the proposed IPO are planned to be used primarily to reduce outstanding indebtedness, fund a portion of the cash distribution to its members, redeem all outstanding preferred equity and provide funds for expansion of operations, working capital needs, brand development and other general corporate purposes.
+The net proceeds from the proposed IPO are planned to be used primarily to reduce outstanding indebtedness, fund a portion of the cash distribution to its members, purchase all outstanding preferred equity and provide funds for expansion of operations, working capital needs, brand development and other general corporate purposes.